yangdanny97/yangdanny97.github.io/_posts/2024-11-22-from-data-to-art-rat-revolution.md

 Physical data visualizations are still few and far between, but we hope that there will be more opportunities in the future to explore new forms of storytelling with 3D visualizations.

-For now, the lamp has found a happy home in Danny's living room.
+For now, the lamp has found a happy home in my living room.

 <p align="center">
   <img height="500" src="https://yangdanny97.github.io/misc/rats/images/livingroom.jpg">